redkite-labs/RedKiteCms/README.md

 you work on a windows machine:

 - assetic:dump command might return an error
-- The upload themes button stylesheets is not visible
-- After a theme upload, the response could be false though the theme has been loaded correctly
 - Skin problems

 None of those problems breaks the usability of AlphaLemon CMS.
 If you are a windows user and you want